An introduction to the mythopoetic.

 Bly recognised that these same men were also distinguished by their unhappiness, which he asserted was caused by this passivity.
 He aimed to teach these men that learning to flash the sword was by no means an act of aggression, but showed what he called ‘a joyful decisiveness’, and a sense of vivid, loving, aliveness.

-It is also important to note the publishing in the same year of Clarissa Pinkola Estés’ mythopoetic classic, ‘Women that Run with the Wolves’, in which she speaks of the ‘wild woman’, the wise and ageless presence in the feminine psyche that gives women their creativity, energy and power.
+It is also important to note the publishing shortly after of Clarissa Pinkola Estés’ mythopoetic classic, ‘Women that Run with the Wolves’, in which she speaks of the ‘wild woman’, the wise and ageless presence in the feminine psyche that gives women their creativity, energy and power.

 ‘Iron John’ spent 62 weeks on The New York Times Best Seller list and is still in the top 25 at Amazon under Gender Studies.
 Meanwhile, ‘Women Who Run with the Wolves’ spent 145 weeks on The New York Times Bestseller list, a record at the time.
 Estés won a Las Primeras Award from the Mexican American Women’s Foundation for being the First Latina to make the list.